vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-logaas-integration/install-advanced-logaas-integration.md

 </tabpanel>
 <tabpanel>

-Set one or more rules for custom `customRegexp` pattern in the add-on code to set the desired severity level for logs bypassing the standard add-on mechanisms.
+Set one or more rules for custom `customRegexp` pattern in the add-on code to set the required severity level for logs bypassing the standard add-on mechanisms.
 If part of the log entry matches the specified Lua [pattern](https://www.lua.org/manual/5.4/manual.html#6.4.1), then this record is assigned the severity level specified in the rule.
 If there are no matches, then the record is assigned a severity level determined using the Fluent Bit parsers.
 This can be useful if the automatic level detection mechanism used in the add-on incorrectly determines the log level of a particular application.

 These rules apply at the level of a certain namespace and at the level of certain pods in the namespace: